SachinKalsi/blog/category/ml/_posts/2018-08-20-top-8-performance-metrics-one-should-know.md

 <p class='note'>Cons</p>

-1. __Imbalanced dataset__: For a imbalanced dataset, a dumb model can give a high AUC.
+1. __Imbalanced dataset__: For an imbalanced dataset, a dumb model might give high AUC, which may be misleading sometimes.

 2. Depends on the ORDERing of the scores & doesn't depends the scores itself.